oxygenium-network/oxygenium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/api/model/RevealMnemonic.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/wallet/src/main/scala/org/oxygenium/wallet/api/model/RevealMnemonic.scala)

-This file contains two case classes, `RevealMnemonic` and `RevealMnemonicResult`, which are used in the `org.oxygenium.wallet.api` package of the Alephium project.
+This file contains two case classes, `RevealMnemonic` and `RevealMnemonicResult`, which are used in the `org.oxygenium.wallet.api` package of the Oxygenium project.

 `RevealMnemonic` takes a single parameter, `password`, which is a string.
 This case class is used to reveal the mnemonic associated with a wallet.
 A mnemonic is a sequence of words that can be used to recover a wallet's private key.
 The `password` parameter is used to decrypt the mnemonic, which is stored in an encrypted format.